Kim Woodburn hits out at Holly Willoughby over Phillip Schofield ‘feud’

 The TV presenter commented on the apparent off-screen feud between the ‘This Morning’ hosts

-Kim Woodburn has called Holly Willougby a “two-faced b****” over the speculation that she and her This Morning co-host Phillip Schofield have fallen out.
+Kim Woodburn has called Holly Willoughby a “two-faced b****” over the speculation that she and her This Morning co-host Phillip Schofield have fallen out.

 Woodburn, 81, who is a TV presenter, former I’m A Celebrity…Get Me Out Of Here! contestant and has appeared on This Morning previously, insisted that the presenters should step down from the show to avoid viewing numbers plummeting.